Abdul Haq (Afghan leader): Mujahideen years

 Haq first engaged in the fight against the Afghan government in 1978, initially without external support, then with the Hizb-i-Islami faction led by Mohammad Yunus Khalis—not to be mistaken with the Hezb-i-Islami faction of Gulbuddin Hekmatyar.
 During the Soviet–Afghan War, Haq coordinated Mujahideen activities in the province of Kabul.

 Haq also defended the use of long-range rockets against Kabul despite the fact that those rocket attacks were causing casualties among the civilians.
 Haq said:

 Haq was one of the CIA's few Afghan contacts in the early years of the war.
 Steve Coll wrote that he "grew to become Howard Hart's most important Afghan guide to the anti-Soviet war."
 Later in the 1980s he became a critic of Pakistan's Inter-Services Intelligence (ISI) and (after his relationship with them ended) the CIA.
 The CIA labelled him "Hollywood Haq"—the Hollywood Commander.

-Haq was injured several times, including the loss of part of his right heel.
-Because of his injuries, he often fought battles against the Soviets from horseback.
+Haq was injured several times, including losing part of his right heel.
+Because of his injuries, he often fought battles against the Soviets on horseback.

-Kabul Airport blast

-In September 1984, Haq ordered the planting of a bomb at Kabul Airport which killed around 28 people, mostly Afghan students en route to the Soviet Union.
-The blast also injured around 200 people present at the airport.

-According to Haq, the purpose of the blast was 'to warn people not to send their children to the Soviet Union'.